DevbratRai/E-commerce-project/README.md

   Devbrat Rai

 ## Support
 * If you are having issues, please let me know.
-I have a mailing list located at:raidb8052@gmail.com
+I have a mailing list located at: raidb8052@gmail.com